-Assessment Description: 20% from two online tests (10% each) administered via CANVAS at the middle and towards the end of semester 2, and 80% from an in-person examination in May-June.
+Assessment Description: 20% from an online class test administered via CANVAS, and 80% from an inperson examination in May-June.

-This module is assessed by a combination of examination and coursework.
-In order for the coursework marks to count, you have to pass the exam component (with at least 40%).
-If you have less than 40% in the exam, then the module mark will be just the exam mark.
-Any resits are done by a supplementary exam.
-If you pass the exam but have failed the coursework, you may still fail the module, depending on the marks achieved, so it is important to do the coursework.
+This module is assessed by a combination of examination and class test.
+In order to pass the module students must achieve a minimum of 40% in the examination component, and a minimum of 40% overall for the module.
+If students do not meet the exam and module requirements they will receive a QF outcome and will be required to take a supplementary assessment in this module, even if their module mark is above 40%.

+If you pass the exam but have failed the class test, you may still fail the module, depending on the marks achieved, so it is important to complete the class test.

+Resits are in the format of a supplementary exam.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedback: Generic feedback on the online tests will be provided, following the tests.
+Assessment Feedback: Generic feedback on the online class test will be provided, following the test.
 The feedback for the final examination will be through the College module feedback procedure.